Equivariant Robotics: The Role of Symmetry Across Perception, Estimation, and Control

 Incorporating symmetry constraints into neural networks has resulted in models called equivariant neural networks (ENNs) which are more sample efficient and generalize better.
 This has proved to be a crucial benefit in domains such as robotic manipulation where on-robot reinforcement learning can be very time consuming and expert demonstrations are expensive.
 I will discuss several applications of ENNs such as vehicle trajectory prediction, fluid dynamics modeling, robotic manipulation, world modeling, and differentiable planning.
 However, there are also limits to the effectiveness of current ENNs.
 In many applications the observation type makes the symmetry in the domain hard to exploit.
 I will discuss solutions to this problem such as relaxed equivariance and models which take advantage of latent symmetry.

-Poster Session + Coffee
+Poster Session + Coffee 15:40 - 16:20

-This session will take place at the foyer of the breakout rooms (Halls 2,3,4) on boards 7.1 - 7.8.
+This session will take place in Hall 4 at poster boards 7.1 - 7.8.

-Keynote: Elise van der Pol (virtual speaker)
+Keynote: Elise van der Pol (virtual) 16:20 - 16:50

 "Symmetry & Structure in RL - State of the art, challenges, and future directions"